joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/05/briefing/today-in-short.html

 **Chuck Schumer Privately Backs Haley Stevens in Michigan Democratic Senate Primary**\
-`Chuck Schumer, the Democratic minority leader, has remained officially neutral on the race, but in conservations with donors, he has been clear about which candidate he supports.`\
+`Chuck Schumer, the Democratic minority leader, has remained officially neutral on the race, but in conversations with donors, he has been clear about which candidate he supports.`\
 https://www.nytimes.com/2026/06/05/us/politics/schumer-michigan-democratic-senate-primary.html

 **Leaks on Space Station Lead Astronauts to Briefly Seek Shelter in Spacecraft**\